Yorkshire Terrier Age Chart in Human Years (Yorkie Lifespan Guide)

 Early help can greatly improve your dog’s comfort.

-For more trusted, breed-specific health and lifespan information, you can also visit the American Kennel Club (AKC) Yorkshire Terrier breed guide, which provides veterinary-reviewed insights on care, aging, and long-term health:
+For trusted, breed-specific health and lifespan details, you can also read the American Kennel Club (AKC) Yorkshire Terrier breed guide, which includes veterinary-reviewed care information.